 Honesty and transparency are among the most valued qualities that potential customers look for in a business.
 The Internet is full of companies making outlandish, exaggerated and sometimes false claims about their products, but these marketing tactics do not work for businesses wanting long-term success.
 Customers are inevitably disappointed or angry when the company fails to deliver on their promises, which can lead to bad publicity and negative reviews.
 Try to be transparent and honest in all your dealings with the public, as this helps to build trust with your audience.
 In addition, if you make a mistake, always apologize and remember that a special offer, discount code or free product can go a long way towards repairing difficult customer relationships.

 Interacting with your audience is essential, especially when using social media.
 Potential customers expect businesses to maintain an active presence on the major social media platforms, particularly Facebook and Twitter, and will often use these platforms to ask questions about products and services.
 Being available and willing to interact with your audience is one of the simplest ways to build relationships and inspire trust.
 However, many businesses make the mistake of spreading their communication across too many different platforms, which can put great demands on your time.
-Unless you have a dedicated social media team, it’s usually best to stick to just two or three main social media sites.
+Unless you have a dedicated social media team, it's usually best to stick to just two or three main social media sites.
+You can read about more reputation devastating social media mistakes businesses make here.